antfu/hjdict/README.md

 ```

 ## Cross Origin Request
 We recommend a free CORS proxy: http://crossorigin.me/.
-You can set it by using:
+You can set it by using the following code at the begin of your scripts:
 ```js
 HJDict.set_cors_proxy('http://crossorigin.me/')
 ```